What is a kidney biopsy?

 The kidney tissue sample will be sent to the lab for testing.

-What happens after the kidney biopsy?
+What happens after a kidney biopsy?

 Your recovery will vary depending on the type of procedure done and your healthcare